Alternative cancer treatments: 11 options to consider

 |Pain||Acupuncture, aromatherapy, hypnosis, massage, music therapy|

-These 10 alternative cancer treatments have shown some promise in helping people with cancer.
-Talk to your doctor if you're interested in trying:
+Talk to your provider if you're interested in trying:

 Acupuncture.
 During acupuncture treatment, a practitioner inserts tiny needles into your skin at precise points.
 Studies show acupuncture may be helpful in relieving nausea caused by chemotherapy.
 Acupuncture may also help relieve certain types of pain in people with cancer.

 Acupuncture is safe if it's performed by a licensed practitioner using sterile needles.
-Ask your doctor for names of trusted practitioners.
-Acupuncture isn't safe if you're taking blood thinners or if you have low blood counts, so check with your doctor first.
+Ask your provider for names of trusted practitioners.
+Acupuncture isn't safe if you're taking blood thinners or if you have low blood counts, so check with your provider first.

 Aromatherapy can be performed by a practitioner, or you can use aromatherapy on your own.
 Aromatherapy is safe, though oils applied to your skin can cause allergic reactions.
 People with cancer that is estrogen sensitive, such as some breast cancers, should avoid applying large amounts of lavender oil and tea tree oil to the skin.